 Note that this property received a significant renovation and relaunch in 2015.
+Some appearances may have changed.
+Always check destination web sites for updates!
 Read all about it in our review of Club Med Punta Cana.

 Two archery centers (for kids and grownups) are near the tennis center.
 "All inclusive" at Club Med Punta Cana includes court use (many courts, some lit at night), and lessons at certain times; guests can also book private lessons.

 Sports and Events

 Check the notice board to see the day's special events, including several simultaneous choices for evening entertainment.

 Events and activities are also displayed on the Club Med channel on guests' tvs.

 Another notice board displays the day's sports activities (in English and French.)

 This list, however,doesn't the dance classes, tennis classes, or the many fitness classes throughout the day...